giranm/pd-live-react/README.md

 - [x] "Fetching notes" displayed when new incidents are added to the table (i.e. notes have not been fetched)
 - [ ] Selected incidents which disappear post-action keeps state (e.g. enablePostActions remains true)
 - [ ] External system sync (post-action) button (e.g. disabled correctly, but enabled on incident reselect due to incident store not refreshed)
+- [ ] Resolved incidents still appear in the table after a period (most likely memoization of react-table)

 ## Local Development